matt-dong-123/dotfiles/README.md

 ## Features

 - Pure enjoyment and efficiency
-- Theme-switching and menu system (Like omarchy!)
+- Theme-switching and menu system (Like Omarchy!)

 ## Prerequisites